nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![delete_step3](images/delete/delete_step3.png)

+Step 3.
 Multiple stocks can also be deleted at the same time.
 Let's delete 2 stocks with serial numbers `COURTS3` and `COURTS4`.
 It can be done by chaining the serial numbers when deleting.<br>
 A valid delete input would be `delete sn/courts3 sn/courts4`.<br>